optakt/optakt.github.io/content/knowledge/glossary.md

 Each block of transactions follows the previous block inserted and reference it by its ID.
 This creates an immutable chain of blocks of transactions that represent the state of the ledger.

-Depending on the peers ability to participate in the blockchain network, blockchains are [public and private](https://101blockchains.com/public-vs-private-blockchain/).
+Depending on the peers' ability to participate in the blockchain network, blockchains are [public and private](https://101blockchains.com/public-vs-private-blockchain/).

 In public blockchains everyone is allowed to participate in the network.
 Peers can be of different types depending on what amount of data from the ledger they keep and how they update it, but in terms of functionality and resources they provide to the network - they are equally placed.
-This means that none of the peers, or a group of them, do not provide any specific functionality to the network that others do not and consequently, when peers leave or arrive in the blockchain network - its runing is not affected.
+This means that none of the peers, or a group of them, provide any specific functionality to the network that others do not.
+Consequently, when peers leave or arrive in the blockchain network — its running is not affected.
 Public blockchains do not require trust in other participants in the network.

 This is one of the core concepts behind the idea of distribution in the blockchain world.

 Private blockchains are a specific type of blockchains that have some type of authorization scheme used for identities that can enter the network and access its records.
-Private blockchains require trust in other participants of the network and some of the peers inside them have different levels of access compared to others.
+Private blockchains require trust in other participants of the network and some peers inside them have different levels of access compared to others.
-In this kind of blockchain networks, a random peer or a group of peers leaving (mailfunctioning) or arriving in the network affects affect the whole network stability.
+In this kind of blockchain networks, a random peer or a group of peers leaving (malfunctioning) or arriving in the network affects the stability of the whole network.

-Depending on the access to participate in the network - being granted or not - blockchains are [permissioned and permissionless](https://101blockchains.com/permissioned-vs-permissionless-blockchains/)
+Depending on the access to participate in the network — being granted or not, blockchains are [permissioned and permissionless](https://101blockchains.com/permissioned-vs-permissionless-blockchains/)
-Generally this difference lie in `providing` an access from some authority running the network, which concerns again the trust between participants.
+Generally this difference lie in `providing` access from some authority running the network, which concerns again the trust between participants.

 Permissioned blockchains are networks that require permission to enter it, usually used by organizations for managing their internal processes and data.
 Permissioned blockchains shifts from the core feature of decentralization in the blockchain world and from the initial idea of blockchains in general.